docker/docs/single-sign-on/index.md

 > **Note**
    >
-   > This should include all email domains users will use to access Docker.
+   > This should include all email domains and sub-domains users will use to access Docker.
    > Public domains are not permitted, such as gmail.com, outlook.com, etc.
    > Also, the email domain should be set as the primary email.